scoconno/scoconno.github.io/self/selfconsciousness/notes.md

 The most significant problem with HOT is its claim that we can only be aware of those things that we have concepts for and thoughts about.
 If you are only aware of your mental states by thinking about them, then what you are can be aware of is determined by what you can think about (which in turn is limited by the concepts you possess).
 But I seem to be aware of things that I don't have any concepts for and thus cannot have any thoughts about.
 For instance, I am aware of my perception of various shades of green; I am aware that I am seeing various shades.
 However, I may not have the words to describe some of these shades.
 If HOT were true, I should not have awareness of my perception of those shades that I cannot describe.

 A second problem arises from how we are aware of our thought, of how we are aware of our second order mental states.
 Recall that HOT claims that we are aware of our first order mental states by having second order mental states about them.
 But, I also seem to be aware of my second order thoughts, e.g., I say to myself 'stop thinking about whether to eat the chocolate you smell and think instead about class tomorrow'.
 Here I have a second order thought about the smell of chocolate.
 But I also have a higher order thought about that second order thought, namely, I think to myself that I should stop having that second order thought.
 Is this a third order thought?
 HOT has difficulty answering this question.
+Watch this video and try identify the first and second order mental states.
+Notice the thoughts about the second order mental states.
+What are these?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/s-NiJzwdN0Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>